ethaizone/Bootstrap-Confirmation/README.md

 Javascript plug-in for Twitter bootstrap.
 Require JQuery and Bootstrap-Tooltip.js to run.
 This is in Beta state.

-You can read doc at <a href="http://ethaizone.github.io/Bootstrap-Confirmation">document</a>.
+You can read doc at <a href="http://ethaizone.github.io/Bootstrap-Confirmation">document & live example</a>.

 Todo
 ====